btoll/benjamintoll.com/content/post/classful_networks.md

 This is the first article in a two-part series:

 1. Classful Networks
-1. Classless Networks
+1. [Classless Networks]

 > This article talks about the first architectural version of network addressing that was in use between 1981-1993.
-Even though the subject of this post is outdated, I believe it's necessary to understand classful networks and their limitations to be able to fully appreciate and understand CIDR (Classless Inter-Domain Routing), which is covered in the next article.
+Even though the subject of this post is outdated, I believe it's necessary to understand classful networks and their limitations to be able to fully appreciate and understand CIDR (Classless Inter-Domain Routing), which is covered in the [next article].

 ---